-- WARNING (by putting in your own exception handler into IPython's main) - loop (execution) - - run a very good chance of nasty crashes.
-This (you) - - \bullet should only be used if you really know what you are doing. (facility)
+WARNING: by putting in your own exception handler into IPython's main execution loop, you run a very good chance of nasty crashes.
+This facility should only be used if you really know what you are doing.

-'''

-set_hook(name, hook) \rightarrow sets an internal IPython hook.
+$set_hook(name, hook) \rightarrow sets$ an internal IPython hook.

-'''